 Also, the drum may not “fit” into all parts of the curve.
 For these sections, you may need to use the wood file and sandpaper.

 A round pad can also be used.
 However, you need to be careful.
 It may be good for removing a lot of wood.
 However, it should not be used for final sanding before wood finishing and staining.
 That is because the pad will leave all sorts of circular “scratch marks”.
 They might not be visible when you look down at the wood.
 However, any wood stain will “bring them out” and make them quite visible.
 To avoid this sort of situation, you need to sand the “pad” areas by hand.
 Make sure you move back and forth “in the direction of the wood grain”.
 The idea is to sand enough of the wood so that the marks are actually removed.
+I wrote another article about using an electric drill as a sander.

 7. Rotary Rasp or File